Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 ## Part 3: Alignment of quality filtered sequencing reads

 After quality control, the next step is to align reads (`.fastq` files) to a reference genome, because the reads alone have no information about organism of origin.
 This is (called **mapping**) It is a critical step in your data analysis pipeline, and depending on how strictly or loosely you perform alignments, you can get false negative or false positive results.
 Below is a diagram of the mapping process (Fig.6).
+It is common in aDNA to use [**BWA**](https://bio-bwa.sourceforge.net/) to align reads.

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/images/Fig4.mapping.png" alt="mapping" width="900">